Custom Manufacturing & Precision Machining Company

 Allow the feature to deform during bending This solution is only recommended if deformation is acceptable, such as in cases where the feature’s criticality is low or during early prototyping.
 Future design changes can resolve the issue.
 Protolabs’ design for manufacturability analysis may suggest feature deformation as a viable option.
 Before manufacturing begins, our sheet metal fabrication experts will evaluate all potential deformation scenarios and contact you if any concerns arise.

-Change the bend radius Opting for a smaller internal bend radius when features are close to, but not directly through, the bend can reduce material stretching at the bend.
+Change the bend radius Choose smaller internal bend radiuses if features are close to, but not directly through, the bend can reduce material stretching at the bend.
 A smaller bend radius helps to minimize deformation risks.
 Consult our list of available internal bend radii to choose the best option for your design.

 Re-locate/move the at-risk feature The most common solution when dimensional accuracy of the feature is essential.
 This approach involves repositioning the feature to a location where it is less prone to deformation.
 Our design for manufacturability toolkit provides a reference guide that outlines minimum feature distances based on material type and thickness, helping avoid distortion issues.